 Accessible fixed route

 As mentioned above, Pace's fixed route system is entirely accessible to people with disabilities.
-For senior citizens and people with disabilities, fixed route is less expensive than paratransit and gives people the freedom to travel without arranging a ride in advance.
-In fact, for those seniors and people with disabilities who are enrolled in Circuit Breaker, fixed route trips are free!
-Visit the Circuit Breaker website for instructions in how to enroll in Circuit Breaker.
+For senior citizens and people with disabilities, fixed route is less expensive than ADA Paratransit and gives people the freedom to travel without arranging a ride in advance.
+In fact, for those seniors and people with disabilities who are enrolled in the Illinois Department on Aging’s Benefit Access Program, fixed route trips are free!
+Visit the Benefit Access website for instructions in how to enroll in the Benefit Access Program.